bellaloc/HartJewelers/README.md

 - **Option 2: Using Python HTTP Server**
   1. Open a terminal/command prompt.
-  2. Navigate to the `jowenly` directory.
+  2. Navigate to the `website` directory.
   3. Run:
      - For Python 3:
        ```